Dr. Cherisse Hoyte

-I am a Lecturer in Enterprise and Entrepreneurship in the International Centre for Transformational Entrepreneurship at Coventry University.
+I am a Senior Lecturer in Enterprise and Entrepreneurship in the International Centre for Transformational Entrepreneurship at Coventry University.
 Within this role, I am involved in both teaching and research activity for ICTE.

 My teaching portfolio consists of modules on the BA in Enterprise and Entrepreneurship as well as on the MA in Global Entrepreneurship and I am a Fellow of the Higher Education Academy.